disaster2395/F95Checker/README.md

 - Blazing fast™ and reliable
 - Very easy to setup and use
-- Cross platform (windows, linux, macos)
+- Cross platform (Windows, Linux, macOS-x64, macOS-arm64)
 - Beautiful and customizable interface
 - Compact list, comfy grid and kanban columns view modes
 - 2FA accounts supported
 - Alert and inbox checker
+- No account needed for basic functionality
 - Track what versions you installed and played
 - Launch games straight from the tool
-- Custom labels, organize your library how you want to
+- Custom labels and tabs, organize your library how you want to
 - Archive games to temporarily mute updates
 - Supported game details:
   - Name, Version, Developer